AbbyKloss/BeeBot/README.md

     - discord

 ## Recent Edits
+(6/17/2021)
+- temporarily turned off the 'hope' listener (everyone in my main server was getting annoyed at it, myself included)
+- added a dice rolling function, uses the [n]d[x] system

 (6/11/2021) (V 1.0?
 V <1? idk what a full release of this would look like)
 - added commands to change the bot's status to something not in the random lists
 - migrated a surprising amount of things from the main file to Owner.py